 Hi John.

 If you want to see the effect of buying a specific annuity now, the best way is to enter it as a new guaranteed income for the Member, starting now.
 You can then specify any level of income you want, derived from your quoted annuity rate.
-You’ll then probably want to edit or optimise your Strategy, since it won’t have taken this new annuity into account.
+You’ll then probably want to edit or regenerate your Strategy, since it won’t have taken this new annuity into account.

 Modifying your actual age (i.e. date of birth) age is not recommended.
 Modifying life expectancy via biological age is okay, if you believe the estimated life expectancy shown by the system is inaccurate; this could be because of your health or your specific demographics.